djotaku/adventofcode/2022/Day_01/README.md

 ## What I Learned

 ### Generic
+- Don't be wedded to your pre-made input utilities.
+Life can be simpler if you process the input as it comes in.
 ### Python
 - Nothing, although I did have to refresh myself on parsing input and doing something with it rather than just parsing and dealing with it later.
 ### Ruby